Waymap is a free app that gives audio wayfinding instructions to help blind and low-vision users navigate public spaces.

 Where would you like to go?

-Select the field and chose from the list of possible places on the list.
+- Select the field and chose from the list of possible places.

 You will see all the platforms listed, the directions will take you to the accessible section of the platform, typically ready for the middle of the train.
 You will also see the exits and other waypoints listed too.